Baizley/company-hierarchy/README.md

 The system allows modifications for all nodes in the tree.

-However, changing the parent of a node to one in its subtree currently results in a incorrect state, which is of course not desirable.
+A modification where the parent of a node is changed to one in the nodes subtree follows a hierarchical approach, so that a promotion is given to the node which is both a child of the modified node and an ancestor of the new parent.

+This is best illustrated with an example.
+Given the following tree.

+          1
+         / \
+        2   3
+       / \
+      5   4
+     /
+    6

+Changing the parent of 2 from 1 to 6 will result in the following tree.

+            1
+           / \
+          5   3
+         /
+        6
+       /
+      2
+     /
+    4

 ### Building and running the system